jwendl/jwendl.github.io/_posts/2017-10-18-handling-many-to-many-asp-net.md

  - asp.net
  - linq
 ---
-# Handling Many to Many Updates in ASP.NET Core

 When updating a database object using Entity Framework Core and ASP.NET Core there is a decent amount of complexity involved with handling what's in the database and what is selected from the UI.

 ## Scenario